jeksn/jeksn-astro/src/pages/reading-list/index.md

 ## Currently Reading:
 * Against the Day / Thomas Pynchon
 * Why Read? / Mark Edmundson
-* The Atlas / William T. Vollmann
+* In the Heart of the Heart of the Country / William H. Gass

 ## 2024
 * The Last Emperox / John Scalzi